cgmartin/envhandlebars/README.md

 Chris Martin, John Papa, Shayne Boyer!
 ```

+See the [each block helper](http://handlebarsjs.com/builtin_helpers.html#iteration) for more information.

 ## Docker Usage

 To generate configuration dynamically within a docker container, `envhandlebars` can be used before the main process starts.
 It can be done in the `CMD` or within a wrapper script.